rust-lang/rust/src/doc/rustc-dev-guide/src/getting-started.md

 refactorings, and other user-invisible changes.
 The next few sections talk about exceptions to this rule.

-Also, note that is perfectly acceptable to open WIP PRs or GitHub [Draft PRs][draft].
+Also, note that it is perfectly acceptable to open WIP PRs or GitHub [Draft PRs][draft].
 Some people prefer to do this so they can get feedback along the way or share their code with a collaborator.
 Others do this so they can utilize the CI to build and test their PR (e.g. if you are developing on a laptop).